The Urban Experience Program (UEP) helps New Coogs successfully transition from high school to college during their annual Summer Bridge program.

 UEP would like to thank the following on-campus groups for their support in making Summer Bridge an educational but also fun experience for the students: Campus Dining, Center for Student Involvement, Counseling and Psychological Services, Dearborn & Creggs, LAUNCH, Student Centers, Student Housing and Residence Life, UH Health Center, UH Wellness, TDECU Bank, Office of Scholarships and Financial Aid, and the Writing Center.

-"Our summer bridge program allows for a deeper connection to college life by teaching incoming freshman the necessary skills and resources to help them reach their academic and personal goals,” stated Dr. Raven Jones, Director of the Urban Experience Program.
+"Our summer bridge program allows for a deeper connection to college life by teaching incoming freshmen the necessary skills and resources to help them reach their academic and personal goals,” stated Dr. Raven Jones, Director of the Urban Experience Program.

-Students left the Summer Bridge Program equipped with academic, social, and financial tools, which will enable them to better cope with the unique challenges faced by first generation college students.
+Students left the Summer Bridge Program equipped with academic, social, and financial tools, which will enable them to better cope with the unique challenges faced by first-generation college students.